cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 extensions created by tags is truly optional and a matter of implementation quality.

+## Specific data models

-A specific data model usually subsets the extended generic data model and assigns application semantics to the data items within this subset and its components.
+The specific data model for a CBOR-based protocol usually subsets the extended generic data model and assigns application semantics to the data items within this subset and its components.
 When documenting such specific data models, where it is desired to specify the types of data items, it is preferred to identify the types by their names in the generic data model ("negative integer", "array") instead of by referring to aspects of their CBOR representation ("major type 1", "major type 4").

+Specific data models can also specify that values of different types are equivalent for the purposes of map keys and encoder freedom.
+For example, in the generic data model, a valid map MAY have both `0` and `0.0` as keys, and an encoder MUST NOT encode `0.0` as an integer (major type 0, {{majortypes}}).
+However, if a specific data model declares that floating point and integer representations of integral values are equivalent, map keys `0` and `0.0` would be considered duplicates and so invalid, and an encoder could encode integral-valued floats as integers or vice versa, perhaps to save encoded bytes.

 # Specification of the CBOR Encoding